 Mario Gomez - 2 Anterior Hip Replacements

-Mario Gomez had both hips replaced by Dr. Stuart Kozinn, after traveling the country in search of the best orthopedic surgeon to perform the proceduree.
-Mario's recovery was so rapid that he returned to Dr. Kozinn to have his otherh hip replaced, too!
+Mario Gomez had both hips replaced by Dr. Stuart Kozinn, after traveling the country in search of the best orthopedic surgeon to perform the procedure.
+Mario's recovery was so rapid that he returned to Dr. Kozinn to have his other hip replaced, too!
+"Thanks for the best hip replacement I could get!"

 Dr. Kozinn used the anterior approach for both hips, which had Mario walking 2 hours after his surgery.
 Mario drove home from the hospital the next day!